solitontech/software-practices-metrics-tool/server/README.md

 3. The above command will execute the specified script in the `scripts` section of the `package.json` file, typically used for starting the development server.
-3. The above command will execute the specified script in the `scripts` section of the `package.json` file, typically used for starting the development server.

-### 3. Access the Application
 ### 3. Access the Application

 Once the development server is running, open your web browser and go to the address